Submit a Paper for Review

 At the time of submission, you will need to include:

 - An anonymous copy of your submission.
-File types should be .doc, .docx, .rtf, or .pdf.
+File types should be .doc, .docx, or .rtf.
 Pieces should open with a title and abstract.
 Remove all identifying information from the title page, headers / footers, and the file data/information (usually in the “author” field).
 If an author is self-cited more than three times, remove excess citations for the submission.

 - A title page in a separate file.
 Include the following information: article title, author(s), author position and affiliation, abstract, key words, word count inclusive of all content, and acknowledgements, if any.
 If any conflicts of interest exist or similar publications (e.g. using the same data) are under review or published in another venue, please disclose these on the title page.

 - A short letter to the editor.
 This can be in the body of the email or as an attachment.

 Types of Publications Accepted

-Regular articles fully develop a topic with a sufficient literature review, theoretical perspective, and methodology.
+Original research articles fully develop a topic with a sufficient literature review, theoretical perspective, and methodology.
 Regular articles range from 5,000 to 10,000 words inclusive of tables, figures, endnotes, and references, although longer articles will be considered.
+Peer reviewed.